alexf13e/fractal-flame/README.md

 * Match preview - the resolution and number of samples will match the preview to produce the same image.
 * Render resolution - the size in pixels of the output file.
   * This does not affect the preview, which uses the resolution of the window.
   * NOTE: the brightness of a pixel is proportional to the amount of times a sample point is rendered to it.
 Higher resolutions have a lower chance of each pixel being rendered to, so are often darker.
-Compensate for this with the darkness slider or more samples.
+Compensate for this with the brightness slider or more samples.
+This also applies when using supersampling, which just multiplies the resolution.
 * Number of frames - how many frames-worth of samples to render.
   * Should be set higher when rendering higher resolution images as more samples are needed to cover all the pixels.
+* Supersampling - increases the resolution when calculating samples, then averages e.g. 2x2 groups of pixels for the x2 setting.
+  * The averaging occurs before pixels have log scaling applied, so should look slightly better than rendering at a high resolution and then shrinking the image afterward.
 * Save image - click to select a location to save the image, and then it will be rendered.
 * While saving, a cancel button will appear if you want to stop.